-This chicken tinga recipe is perfect if you're looking for an easy rotisserie chicken recipe or a quick weeknight meal that is low in carbs, healthy and delicious.
-We typically serve chicken tinga in low-carb tacos (like romaine lettuce leaves or low-carb tortillas), but you can serve in a number of other ways too!
-And don't forget all the yummy toppings or sides you can add to it as well!
+This keto chicken tinga recipe is perfect if you're looking for an easy rotisserie chicken recipe or a quick weeknight meal that is low in carbs, healthy and delicious.
+It's an easy make-ahead recipe, too, since you can make the sauce in advance (and store in fridge) and heat with left-over rotisserie chicken when you're ready to serve.

 What is Chicken Tinga?

 Chicken tinga, or tinga de pollo, is a classic Mexican dish made with shredded chicken, tomatoes, chipotle chilis in adobo sauce, onions and garlic.
 It is typically served on top of a tostada along with other Mexican sides such as refried beans.

 - Store-bought rotisserie chicken: To make this recipe fast and easy, we use store-bought rotisserie chicken that we shred.
 You'll use two and a half cups, so that could even be half of a leftover rotisserie chicken.